Salem Radio Network News Tuesday, December 9, 2025

 World

-Wife of assassinated Mexican mayor to assume his office, vows to fight drug cartels
+Wife of assassinated Mexican mayor assumes his office, vows to fight cartels

 Carbonatix Pre-Player Loader